kburk1997/TrustNews/README.md

 ##How do I use this extension?
 * First, enable this extension under "Extensions".
 * Then, go to any news site and click the TrustNews icon.
-* A popup should appear determining if the extension could determine what news site you were on, if it is a satire site, and the reliability of this site.
+* A popup should appear determining if the extension could determine what news site you were on, if it is a satire site, and the reliability of this site with an explanation.

-* To see an explanation, click the "Why?" button? (currently being implemented).
+##Where can I download this extension?
+This extension will soon be available on the Chrome Web Store.